VanditGupta/MelodyVisionV2/CONTRIBUTING.md

 If you have any questions or need help with contributing, please feel free to reach out to me at [gupta.vandi@northeastern.edu](mailto:gupta.vandi@northeastern.edu)

-Thank you for contributing to MelodyVision!
+Thank you for contributing to SightSync!